 We recommend two working lands conservation programs: a modified EQIP and a streamlined CSP program.
-NACD recommends combining the program functions of the WHIP, the Forest Land Enhancement Program, the Ag Management Assistance Program, and the working land elements of the Grassland Reserve Program into the existing EQIP program.
+NACD recommends combining the program functions of the WHIP, the Forest Land Enhancement Program, the Ag Management Assistance Program, and the working land elements of the Grassland Reserve ments are to participate.

+Program into the existing EQIP program.

 The existing CSP program should be modified into a top-level conservation program for the "best of the best" in natural resource protection.
-This upper-level program should have clearly defined criteria so producers can plan ahead and know what their requirements are to participate.
+This upper-level program should have clearly defined criteria so producers can plan ahead and know what their requiresulting in improved water quality and wildlife habitat.

-NACD supports maintaining the two land retirement programs- CRP and WRP.
+NACD supports maintaining the two land retirement programs-CRP and WRP.
 The CRP program should continue to focus on the special initiatives, continuous signups, and the Conservation Reserve Enhancement Programs.
 CREPs have been very successful in leveraging State dollars, creating a partnership between the State and Federal Government for protection of specific local natural resources.